johnno1962/injectionforxcode/README.md

 will connect to a server running inside Xcode during testing to receive commands to load bundles containing the code changes.

-Stop Press: Patching your project is no longer required and experimental support to patch Swift classes has been added.
+Patching your project is no longer required and support to run-time patch Swift classes has been added.
 As Swift uses a binary vtable don't expect the patch to work if you add or remove a method from your class!
-To run the faster "unpatched" injection or to inject to a device in your Swift project make sure there is a "main.m" even if it is empty so injection can patch it.
+To run the faster "patched" injection or to inject to a device in your Swift project make sure there is a "main.m" file even if it is empty so injection can patch it.
+Finally, a new method +injected is called on each class as it is swizzled.

+Stop Press: Injection is now integrated with the [XprobePlugin](https://github.com/johnno1962/XprobePlugin).
+Use the Product/Xprobe/Load menu item to inspect the objects in your application and search for the object you wish to execute code against and click it's link to inspect/select it.
+Add a -(void)injected  method to your class containing the code you wish to execute against this object and inject the class.
+This method will be called, allowing you to NSLog or modify it's run-time state.

+The most common problem you'll encounter using injection with Objective-C is that you will need to edit the "Header Search Paths" of the bundle project injection creates to build your code.
+With Swift, injection "learns" the command to compile your source from the project's previous build logs so this is never a problem.

 ![Icon](http://injectionforxcode.johnholdsworth.com/overview.png)